 9:00 am – We packed our bags & headed down to breakfast, the best part of the day at The DeWitt Oak Hill!
 Once again we were served 3 courses of delicious French-English-American food.
 We bid farewell & vowed to return one day to actually have time to spend in this wonderful guesthouse.

 11:00 am – We arrived at the Zadock Pratt Museum just in time for a guided tour.
-It was more catered to locals who already knew about him so we left early so you won’t miss much if you skip it on your Catskills itinerary.
+It was more catered to locals who already knew about him so we left early so you won’t miss much if you skip it.

 11:30 am – A short drive took us to Pratt Rock, where we found information about its namesake.
 Yay!
 We hiked up the winding path, checking out the rock carvings along the way.
 There was a fantastic lookout at the top with some of the best views of the Northern Catskills.

 1:15 pm – By this time, we were high over Hunter Mountain on the Scenic Skyride!
 Once we reached the summit, we enjoyed the views, found the Rip Van Winkle monument & did a short hike.
-Next time we’ll come back for the highest & longest zipline in North America!
+Next time we’ll come back for the highest & longest zipline in North America, one of the top things to do in the Catskills!

 3:00 pm – Just down the road, we quenched our thirsts & hunger at the Hunter Mountain Brewery.
 The burger, mac & cheese and craft beers really hit the spot!
 If we hadn’t just been out in the sun, we would definitely have dined outside on the wooden deck with mountain views.